karantyagi/automated-apartment-search/README.md

-# automated-apartment-search
+# Automatating Apartment Search
-Python scraper to get available listing from a select few apartment websites and summarize results
+Python scraper to get newly available listings from a selected few apartment websites and summarize the results

-# How to Run (Instructions for Mac)
+## How to Run (Mac)

-1 - Open python3_source in Visual Studio code
+1. Open python3_source in Visual Studio code \n
-2 - activate virtual envt by running ```source virtualEnv/bin/activate```
+2. Activate virtual envt by running ```source virtualEnv/bin/activate```